-Esthetician Education & Licensing Requirements in Arkansas
+Esthetician Schools in Arkansas

-If youre thinking about a career in the beauty industry, esthetics is a popular option these days.
+If you're thinking about a career in the beauty industry, esthetics is a popular option these days.
 Skin care is a global market, and encompasses a great deal of the self-care and spa purchases made every year.
 Take a look inside your own beauty cabinet, and think about how many products you use on a daily basis to achieve glowing, healthy skin.

 Now imagine that you have clients coming directly to you for your skin care expertise and paying to experience your magic touch!